Helen Hayes: Career

-Hayes began a stage career at an early age.
-She said her stage debut was as a five-year-old singer at Washington's Belasco Theatre, on Lafayette Square, across from the White House.
-By age ten, she had made a short film, Jean and the Calico Doll (1910).
+Hayes began a stage career as a five-year-old singer at Washington's Belasco Theatre, on Lafayette Square, across from the White House.
+By age 10, she had made a short silent film, Jean and the Calico Doll (1910).

 Her sound film debut was The Sin of Madelon Claudet, for which she won the Academy Award for Best Actress.
 She followed that with starring roles in Arrowsmith (with Ronald Colman); A Farewell to Arms (with Gary Cooper); The White Sister (opposite Clark Gable); Another Language (opposite Robert Montgomery); What Every Woman Knows (a reprise of her Broadway hit); and Vanessa: Her Love Story also with Robert Montgomery.
 But Hayes did not prefer film to the stage.

 Hayes eventually returned to Broadway in 1935, where for three years she played the title role in Gilbert Miller's production of Victoria Regina, with Vincent Price as Prince Albert, first at the Broadhurst Theatre and later at the Martin Beck Theatre.

 In 1951, she was involved in the Broadway revival of J.M.
 Barrie's play Mary Rose at the ANTA Playhouse.
 In 1953, she was the first-ever recipient of the Sarah Siddons Award for her work in Chicago theatre, repeating as the winner in 1969.
 She returned to Hollywood in the 1950s, and her film star began to rise.
 She starred in My Son John (1952) and Anastasia (1956), and won the Academy Award for Best Supporting Actress for her role as an elderly stowaway in the disaster film Airport (1970).
 She followed that up with several roles in Disney films such as Herbie Rides Again, One of Our Dinosaurs Is Missing and Candleshoe.
 Her performance in Anastasia was considered a comeback—she had suspended her career for several years due to her daughter Mary's death and her husband's failing health.

 In 1955, the Fulton Theatre was renamed for her.
 In the 1980s, business interests wished to raze that theatre and four others to construct a large hotel that included the Marquis Theatre.
 Hayes's consent to raze the theatre named for her was sought and given, though she had no ownership interest in the building.
 Parts of the original Helen Hayes Theatre on Broadway were used to construct the Shakespeare Center on the Upper West Side of Manhattan, which Hayes dedicated with Joseph Papp in 1982.
 In 1983 the Little Theater on West 44th Street was renamed the Helen Hayes Theatre in her honor, as was a theatre in Nyack, which has since been renamed the Riverspace-Arts Center.
 In early 2014, the site was refurbished and styled by interior designer Dawn Hershko and reopened as the Playhouse Market, a quaint restaurant and gourmet deli.